Can I Quit Heroin Cold Turkey?

 The withdrawal syndrome associated from some drugs, such as alcohol or benzodiazepines, is considered to have potential fatal consequences in individuals who do not seek treatment.
 The actual withdrawal syndrome associated with discontinuing heroin is not considered to be potentially physically dangerous in most cases.

+Stopping heroin cold turkey and without medical assistance is not recommended.
 Even though the actual symptoms that occur as a result of heroin withdrawal are not considered to be potentially physically dangerous, there are a number of other interacting factors that should dissuade anyone with an opiate use disorder from attempting withdrawal without medical supervision.

 - Relapse potential during the withdrawal process is extremely high.
 The quickest way for most individuals to alleviate their distress during the withdrawal process is to take heroin.
 If an individual is attempting to discontinue heroin and deal with their substance abuse issue, cold-turkey detox is not a method that supports this goal.
 Numerous failed attempts at recovery can lead to a defeatist attitude, which can only make an individual’s substance use disorder worse.